Posted on Leave a comment

 We plugged my test guitar into Lewis’ Marshall at their rehearsal room and it was obvious from their reaction that this wasn’t the sound they wanted.
 Okay, so it was going to take some work.

 I had a listen to the pickups he was using and we had a long chat about what he wanted.
-I took one of their pickups out of his No.2 guitar to take back to the workshop to analyse.
+I took one of their pickups out of his No.2 guitar to take back to the workshop to analyze.

 Back at the workshop I measured all the parameters of the pickup and made a plan.
 I didn’t want to clone his existing sound but I couldn’t go too far away from it.
 I wanted to increase the punch of the bass and add a little clarity to the mids.
 One thing that was important was that it still sounded like their last album – you can’t go out on tour with a completely different sound.